DenysGots/weather-app/README.md

 * `npm start` which will run `ng serve`.

 ### Production (also for testing SSR/Pre-rendering locally)
-*`npm run build:ssr && npm run serve:ssr`
+*`npm run build:ssr && npm run serve:ssr` // `npm run helper:test-build`
-  - Compiles your application and spins up a Nest server to serve your Universal application on `http://localhost:4000`.
+  - Compiles your application and spins up a Nest server to serve your Universal application on `http://localhost:5400`.

 *`npm run build:prerender && npm run serve:prerender`
   - Compiles your application and prerenders your